 Cindy is an associate in the Municipal, Land Use Planning, and Development Law Group.
 She represents a broad cross-section of public and private sector clients on a variety of municipal law matters throughout the province.

 Cindy articled with Loopstra Nixon LLP and joined the firm as an associate after her call to the bar in 2016.
-Prior to law school, she studied Political Science at the University of Toronto, graduating with high distinction.
+Prior to law school, she studied Political Science and Ethics, Society and Law at the University of Toronto, graduating with high distinction.
 During law school, Cindy served on the Executive for the Law & Politics Club, and received an award for advocacy through her involvement in the University’s various legal clinics, including the David Asper Centre for Constitutional Studies, Pro Bono Students Canada, and the Downtown Legal Services Tenant Housing division.

 Qualifications and Designations

 B.A.
-University of Toronto - Political Science
+University of Toronto - Political Science and Ethics, Society and Law

 J.D.
 University of Toronto